RichardOtter/RichardOtter.github.io/index.md

 # My Bare-Minimum Site

-Last Update: 2025-03-09
+Last Update: 2025-03-12

 ## What's New?

-* Tips section updated
+* Tips section -copy/move fact

-* Data Entry Guidelines improved
+* Data Entry DNA match improved

-* New ORA template in DNA match entry

-* Fixed omission in Advanced Search document

 This site is a work in progress.